-Clay County has several great places with bike trails that any level bicyclist can enjoy.
+Clay County has several great bike trails for any level bicyclist to enjoy.
+Additionally, many bicycling groups enjoy miles of well-paved roads throughout the county.

 - Make sure your bicycle is the right size for you.
-When you are on your bicycle, stand straddling the top bar of your bike so that both feet are flat on the ground.
+When you are on your bike, stand straddling the top bar so that both feet are flat on the ground.

 - Check and oil your chain regularly.

-- Always check your brakes before riding to make sure they are working properly and do not stick.
+- Always check your brakes before riding to make sure they are working properly.

 - Check your tires to make sure they have enough air and the correct tire pressure.